microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-update.md

 + Attribute data type: String
 + Attribute value: `"2022-10-01"`

-The calling principal must be assigned the Attribute Assignment Administrator role and must be assigned the *CustomSecAttributeAssignment.ReadWrite.All* permission.
+To assign custom security attributes, the calling principal must be assigned the Attribute Assignment Administrator role and must be granted the *CustomSecAttributeAssignment.ReadWrite.All* permission.

-For other similar examples for users, see [Update user](user-update.md).
+For other similar examples for users, see [Assign, update, or remove custom security attributes using the Microsoft Graph API](/graph/custom-security-attributes-examples).

 #### Request